 Yvette Babin-Ringsmuth, B.A.-linguistics/international business, worked for an international company, commuting regularly to Latin America and worked as a language training consultant for business executives.

 Lindy Barnes, B.A., M.Ed., is a retired elementary teacher.
 She has been knitting since she was 10 years old and has taught knitting to young and old alike.
 She is currently working on Level 1 Master Knitting course offered through The Knitting Guild of America.

-Jennifer Blakeslee is the chef/owner of The Cook’s House on Front Street specializing in local sustainable cuisine.
+Jennifer Blakeslee is the chef/owner of The Cooks’ House on Front Street, specializing in local sustainable cuisine.
 She was formerly the sous chef at Andre’s French Restaurant in Las Vegas.

 Pat Brumbaugh, A.B.D. in horn performance, M.M., was the Director of Bands at West Senior High for the past 13 years.
 Prior to her work in Traverse City, she taught at the University of Memphis and Arkansas University.

 Jeffrey Cobb, M.M.-choral conducting, is the Director of Music Programs at NMC.
-He has over 20 years of experience in music education as a teacher, choral director, composer, and church Director of Music.
+He has more than 20 years of experience in music education as a teacher, choral director, composer, and church Director of Music.
 Choirs under his direction have received state and national awards and invitations; several of his compositions have received awards.

 Dean Conners, B.F.A., B.L.A., is a registered landscape architect and member of the North American Society of Landscape Architects.
-His company, Borealis Design, focuses on regenerative, low-impact landscape and site design as well as installation of sundials and solar calendars.
+His company, Borealis Design, focuses on regenerative, low-impact landscape and site design, as well as installation of sundials and solar calendars.
 He has been making maple syrup at home since 1996.

 Shawn Denton, M.S., B.S., teaches in the Business and Physical Education Areas at NMC.